google/applied-machine-learning-intensive/v2/05_deep_learning/04_transfer_learning/slides.md

 <!--
 We also need to think about what layer is actually the output layer from a pre-trained model.

-In most classification problems we have multiple layers of high-dimensional matrices, but then at the very end of the model we flatten the data down to a two-dimensional matrix of class estimates.
+In most classification problems we have multiple layers of high-dimensional matrices, but then at the very end of the model we flatten the data down to a vector of class-estimates.

-We actually don't want this flattened data feeding our extended model.
-Instead we need to use an intermediate high-dimensional layer.
+We don't want this flattened data feeding our extended model, so instead we need to use an intermediate high-dimensional layer.

 Image Details:
 * [which-output.png](http://www.google.com): Copyright Google